luiswirth/bsc-thesis/src/matter/mesh.typ

   skeleton: Skeleton,
   complex_data: SkeletonComplexData,
 }
-impl ComplexSkeleton {
-  pub fn skeleton(&self) -> &Skeleton {
-    &self.skeleton
-  }
-  /// Accessor for the complex-specific data associated with each simplex
-  /// in this skeleton.
-  pub fn complex_data(&self) -> &[SimplexComplexData] {
-    &self.complex_data
-  }
-}

-/// Complex-specific data for all simplices in a single skeleton. pub type SkeletonComplexData = Vec<SimplexComplexData>;
+pub type SkeletonComplexData = Vec<SimplexComplexData>;

 /// Complex-specific data associated with a single simplex within the complex.